This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-Cerebral palsy is linked to a number of associated conditions, including vision problems.
-Not all children with cerebral palsy will experience vision problems.
-Still, all children should undergo regular screenings so that interventions can be put into place as early as possible for those who need them.
+Cerebral palsy is linked to several associated conditions, including vision problems.
+Many children with cerebral palsy experience vision problems.
+All children should undergo regular screenings so that interventions can be implemented as early as possible for those who need them.

 Types of Vision Impairment Associated with Cerebral Palsy